 For more information visit the mathematics bachelor's degree webpage.

-The Department of Physics offers an undergraduate program that provides students with an excellent foundation in physics, which will develop your critical thinking abilities, and lead to diverse and rewarding career opportunities.
-Former students have acquired positions in industry or government immediately upon graduation with the bachelor's degree.
-Others have entered graduate programs either her at UL Lafayette or other universities throughout the nation.
-A physics degree serves as an excellent basis for many scientific careers.
+The Department of Physics offers an undergraduate program that provides students with an excellent foundation in theoretical and experimental physics.
+You will develop your critical thinking skills that lead to diverse and rewarding career opportunities.
+Our former students have acquired positions in industry or government immediately upon graduation with the bachelor's degree.
+Others have entered graduate programs either here at UL Lafayette or other highly ranked research universities throughout the nation.
+A physics degree serves as an excellent basis for many fulfilling careers.
 Physics encompasses the study of the universe from the largest galaxies to the smallest subatomic particles.
 Arguably, physics is the most basic and fundamental science.
 Physics is the basis of many (if not most) other sciences.
-For example: Chemistry; Oceanography; Seismology; and, Astronomy.
+For example: Astronomy, Biology, Chemistry, Engineering, Medicine, Oceanography, Seismology.